jasebell/RecommenderDemo/README.md

 ###Aim
 This is a small project to show Apache Mahout working as an offline recommendation for an ecommerce website.
 The code included creates random data for 5000 customers based on a million random recommendations for 45000 products.
 These values can be adjusted within the code if you require.

+###Using it?
+If you're using this code then that's fantastic news.
+Feel free to let me know, I might even create a little link list of who's who.

 ##Getting Started

 ###Requirements